How the FAA Chose Nine New LAANC Service Suppliers including DJI

 How to Become a LAANC Supplier

 In April 2018, the FAA announced that they were going to open LAANC to new suppliers.
 Following the FAA’s successful prototype, the initiative was simultaneously opened to additional air traffic control facilities and to new industry partners.
 The application period ran from April 16 to May 16, 2018.
-The next opportunity for drone service companies to apply to will take place in 2019 from January 7 to February 8 and from July 8 to August 9.
+The next opportunity for drone service companies to apply to will take place in 2019 from January 7 to March 18.
 Interested parties can find information on the application process here.

 The application process is not run in the same format as a standard government acquisition, which typically requires a Screening Information Request (SIR) or Request for Proposal (RFP).
-Instead, LAANC applications go through a five-month onboarding process.
-This includes a one-month application period, one-month review period, one month of technical interviews, and two months of formal onboarding for entities that make it through each prior step.
+Instead, LAANC applications go through a ten-month onboarding process.
+This includes an application period, one-month review period, technical interviews, and formal onboarding for entities that make it through each prior step.
+In the past, onboarding new LAANC suppliers was a five-month process, but in February 2019, the FAA announced an extension of the application period in order to increase participation, bringing the total onboarding process time to 10 months.

 The LAANC capability offers industry the opportunity to work with the FAA as they develop a UAS traffic management system.
 Companies approved to provide LAANC Services are known as Approved UAS Service Suppliers (USS).
 Let’s take a look at each step of the onboarding process: